This Care Protocol is for persons aged 18 years and above.

 3. Date

 CHAS/PG/MG cardholders who are Healthier SG enrollees can opt to use the Healthier SG Chronic Tier at their enrolled clinics, which provides percentage-based subsidies for selected chronic medications sold within the stipulated price caps.
-When making claims for these medications, GPs will need to submit the quantities and selling prices for the drug product prescribed.

 Details on the GP Annual Service Fee for enrollees with Asthma can be found in the Healthier SG Enrollment Programme Agreement.